Transforming Healthcare AI

 Lack of clarity regarding who is responsible for AI-related errors - developers, institutions, or clinicians.

-Comprehensive presentation on AI risks in healthcare, including statistics on adoption growth (38% → 70%), hallucination rates (1.47%), and the critical importance of human oversight in clinical decision-making.
+Comprehensive presentation on AI risks in healthcare, including statistics on adoption growth and hallucination rates.

-Framework for implementing responsible AI governance in healthcare organizations, including practical guidelines, policy recommendations, and best practices for maintaining human accountability.
+Framework for implementing responsible AI governance in healthcare organizations, including practical guidelines.

 Coming Soon